Gameboypi/SPW/README.md

 -----

 ### Tips :
-- ##### board thickness is " 0.8 " other than that will not fit.
+- [x] I am not responsible for any damage you may get
-- You must have experience in what you do "I do not recommend you if this is your first build"
+- [x] board thickness is " 0.8 " other than that will not fit.
-- ##### I am not responsible for any damage you may get
+- [x] You must have experience in what you do "I do not recommend you if this is your first build"
-- Buy a good quality housing
+- [x] Buy a good quality housing
-- ##### A little patience
+- [x] A little patience